erictepper/comment-transcriber-for-reddit/README.md

 The following files contain code written by others with modifications by me<sup>1</sup>:
 - code/cmark-gfm/src/html.c<sup>2</sup>

 output/ contains the output .rtf files of the test cases I have written.
+(Not currently included in the repo)

 #### To-do
 1. Add support for emojis.